Showing posts with label bridget. Show all posts

 Coming to the envelope in the middle-layer of alternating-coloured paper, I stopped to read the card, and then the letter I found inside it.
 Seeing a YouTube link, I made her wait whilst I went and grabbed my laptop and laboriously typed in the URL so I could play it whilst reading, then made her wait some more until I finished listening to it before resuming the un-wrappening.

 Just like with Kandace I reserved my response until the end, because a gift is a singular thing regardless of how many moving parts are therein comprised.
-Just like one's initial reaction can only presented in that one singular moment; that gift of our time which we call "the present".
+Just like one's initial reaction can only be presented in that one singular moment; that gift of our time which we call "the present".

 If memory serves, I smiled and kissed her, but that memory is as fuzzy as it is rose-tinted.